aerospike/act/README.md

 **threads-per-queue**
 The value is a non-zero integer.
 This is the number of threads per read transaction queue that execute the read transactions.
+If a drive is failing and there is a large discrepancy between transaction and device speeds from the ACT test you can try increasing the number of threads.

 **test-duration-sec**
 The value is a non-zero integer.
 This is the duration of the test, in seconds.